ftikhonin/ShadowBuddy/README.md

 ## Introduction

-ShadowPalService is responsible for managing budget-related operations within your application.
+ShadowBuddyService is responsible for managing budget-related operations within your application.
 It provides gRPC handlers that allow users to create, update, delete, and retrieve budget information.
 This microservice ensures separation of concerns and can be easily integrated with other microservices.